 The problem with spousal consolidation loans

 On top of all of this, if your joint consolidation loan goes into default, your options to get into good standing are limited.
-One option to get out of default is to consolidate your loans.
-But since your loans are already consolidated, you’ll have to go through student loan rehabilitation instead.
+One option to get out of default is to consolidate your loans with a Direct Consolidation Loan.

-In 2017 the Joint Consolidation Loan Separation Act was introduced in the house.
+As of 2021, the Joint Consolidation Loan Separation Act was introduced in the house.
 The act would create an application to cut ties with the joint loans in specific cases.
-For example, in the case of domestic violence or economic abuse, as well as in the case of the other borrower being unreachable.
-So far it seems that it’s just introduced but not passed into law yet.
+Particularly in cases of domestic violence or economic abuse or if the other borrower is unreachable.

 Is refinancing a possibility?

 If you want to consolidate student loans with your spouse, look at refinancing offers from banks and credit unions, like PenFed.

 Through PenFed, married couples can apply for spousal refinancing.
-That link actually goes to Credible, which has a cash back bonus and utilizes PenFed as one of its platform lenders.
-Under this process, PenFed combines your incomes and uses the higher credit score between you and your spouse to get you the best rate.
-This is notable as many refinancing companies do not allow married couples to refinance their loans together.
+(That link actually goes to Credible, which has a cash back bonus and utilizes PenFed as one of its platform lenders.)
+Under this process, PenFed combines your income and looks at your credit history.
+It uses the higher credit score between you and your spouse to get you the best rate.
+Through student loan refinancing you may get a lower interest rate.

-If you want to refinance as a way to ditch your ex, it’s rare and can strongly depend on the lender and your ex’s consent in the matter.
+Refinancing to ditch your ex is rare and can strongly depend on the lender and your ex’s consent in the matter.
 A joint consolidation loan consists of two legal borrowers.
-So to refinance you would both need to consent to it and the lender would need to allow it.
-If you’re curious about your options, ask the refinancing companies you’re researching to find out if this is possible.
+To refinance, you both must consent to it, and you must choose a lender that allows it.

 Some things are better separate

-Consolidating student loans with your spouse, it’s no longer an option and is probably for the best.
-If you want to get out of an existing spousal consolidation loan, you may look into refinancing but the likelihood if succeeding may be slim.
+Consolidating student loans with your spouse is no longer an option, which is probably for the best.
+If you want to get out of an existing spousal consolidation loan, you may look into refinancing, but the likelihood of succeeding is slim.